Arthurdw/firefly/README.md

 ![Firefly](./assets/logo.png)

-An optimized tweaked key-value pair database.
-It is a simple, fast, and secure.
+A fast key-value pair in memory database.
+With a very simple and fast API.
 At [Xiler](https://www.xiler.net) it gets used to store and manage client sessions throughout the platform.

 ![CLI help menu](https://user-images.githubusercontent.com/38541241/184537875-5fcbdfd3-3da8-429e-ab34-f755e5ee3192.png)